lxRbckl/Project-Heimir/README.md

 ### `Project Heimir 2`
 > Maintain currency of your portfolio database with consistent updates.
-Winter 2024.
+Spring 2024.